-On June 4, 2012, we entered into an executive employment agreement with Mr. William J. Haynes, our Executive Vice President & General Counsel.
+On June 4, 2012, we entered into an employment agreement with Mr. William J. Haynes, our Executive Vice President & General Counsel.
 This employment agreement expires on June 4, 2014 and shall automatically renew for additional one (1) year periods.
-Pursuant to the employment agreement, we agreed to pay Mr. Haynes: an annual base salary of \$450,000, subject to any cost of living or merit increases as may be approved by our Board of Directors, an annual cash bonus, the target of which is 50% of the base salary, as determined by the Board of Directors in its sole discretion, and an annual equity bonus, the target of which is 50% of the base salary, as determined by the Board of Directors in its sole discretion.
+Pursuant to the employment agreement, we agreed to pay Mr. Haynes: an annual base salary of \$450,000, subject to any cost of living or merit increases as may be approved by our Board of Directors, an annual cash bonus, the target of which is 50% of the base salary, as determined by the Compensation Committee in its sole discretion, and an annual equity bonus, the target value of which is 50% of the base salary, as determined by the Compensation Committee in its sole discretion.
+Mr. Haynes' base salary was adjusted to \$477,405 effective January 1, 2014.
 Details with respect to our severance obligations to Mr. Haynes are set forth below under the heading "Potential Payments upon Termination or Change in Control."